sunfarm/porte/README.md

 1. Add your info.
 Update the file `./src/info.json` with your information.
 You might like using a tool I created called [DataDoer](https://datadoer.app/) to create your own json file.
 2. Update images.
 Replace images with your own files.
 I recommend using [Figma](https://www.figma.com) for the favicon and logo.
-[Here's the one used for this site](https://www.figma.com/file/gpcVoQJhrOfwgkaENFv2mAlR/Porte?node-id=0%3A1).
+[Here's the Figma file for this site](https://www.figma.com/file/gpcVoQJhrOfwgkaENFv2mAlR/Porte?node-id=0%3A1).
 - `public/images/background.jpg`
 - `public/favicon.png`
 - `public/images/logo.png`